 Many of us fixate on our flaws while discounting our unique talents.
-As a life coach, I spend a great majority of time helping clients focus on their assets.
+As a life coach, I spend a great majority of the time helping clients focus on their strengths.
 Success results from improving our deficiencies and leveraging our strengths, not disparaging ourselves.
-Instead of using words such as “There is nothing successful about me,” remember nobody can consistently fail and vice versa.
+When you catch yourself saying “There is nothing successful about me,” remember, nobody can consistently fail and vice versa.
 Acknowledge your advantage and use them to fuel you.
-See your failures for what they are—temporary setbacks with the aim to help you improve.
+See your failures for what they are—temporary setbacks to help you improve.

 For those who value success, constant improvement is the norm, not the exception.
 You must make the Kaizen—a popular Japanese philosophy meaning continuous improvement—your philosophy.
 There is no room for complacency.
 One way to remain motivated is to stay open to new learning opportunities.